How to Rank Numbers in Google Sheets Using Sparklines

 The sparklines show that Carnegie Mellon University is the most expensive school of the five, while West Virginia University is the most affordable.

-You can customize the appearance of sparklines by adding additional options in the Sparkline formula.
-For example, you can change the chart type, the line color, and the axis labels.
+You can customize the appearance of sparklines by adding additional options in the sparkline formula.
+For example, you can change the chart type and the line color.

 Sparkline Options